 do you think I will achieve this goal?

 I’ve worked my first part of my life to be in the Haves bucket; now, that I reached that goal, in the second part of my life, I’m gonna work hard to be in the Have-more bucket; and, as I mentioned, that’s gonna include my acting career.
-My acting career is priority over my emergency auxillary comms with the USCG AUX, Sheriff’s Office, and Fire Department; and, my acting career comes before the Motorola Research and Development Team in Illinois, and my seat on CEO’s board of directors.
+My acting career is priority over my emergency auxillary comms volunteer work and before the Motorola Research and Development Team in Illinois, and my seat on CEO’s board of directors.

 The other thing CEO and I share in common is we are selective with the company that we keep, and we are selective from whom we take advice.